linusphan/link-shortener/README.md

 ## Getting Started

 ### How to set up the application on development server

 - Run `bundle install` from the root directory to install ruby dependencies
 - Run `rails db:setup` to setup the database
 - Run `bin/rails server` or `rails s` to start a web server on your development machine to see/start the Rails application
 - Navigate your browser to localhost:3000

+### Testing Link Shortener Rails Application

+- Run `rake db:test:prepare` to build testing database according to the specs defined in the development database
+- Run `rails test` to run tests

 --------------------------------------------------------------------------------
 ## Documentation